Discrete-Time Dynamical Systems

 Data Source: FRED series B230RC0A052NBEA.

-Exponential Growth
+Evolution Rule for Exponential Growth

-Real-world population growth is complicated to model and predict.
-Changing population growth rates affect demographic projections, but as an initial introduction to population growth, this lecture focuses entirely on the average growth rate of the population.
-To support the development of both conceptual understanding and modeling skills, the section starts with an extremely simple initial model: the growth rate is a constant, \(g\).
+Real-world population growth is a complicated process, difficult to model and to accurately predict.
+Numerous real-world factors continually impinge upon population growth rates and should therefore be incorporated into demographic projections.
+Nevertheless, as an initial introduction to population growth, this chapter focuses entirely on a particularly simple special case.
+To support the development of both conceptual understanding and modeling skills, assume the population grows at a constant rate (\(g\)).
+The implies that the population at adjust periods is related as follows.

 \begin{equation*} P_{t+1} = (1 + g) P_{t} \end{equation*}